-ICT Skills for Girls in Southeast Asia
+ICT Skills for Girls and Women in Southeast Asia

 Advancing Women's Empowerment

 Dalberg Advisors (May 11, 2017) - In Southeast Asia, women are employed predominantly in sectors and jobs that require few or no skills in information and communications technologies (ICT).
 But, as the ongoing digital revolution transforms the region, many of their jobs are at risk of being automated.
 The manufacturing and services sectors are becoming digitized.
 As a result, traditional, low-skilled jobs are declining, and blue-collar jobs are becoming ‘grey-collar.’

 Looking forward, it is expected that most jobs will require at least basic ICT skills, and women are likely to be left behind in the future workforce because there is little momentum to help them become digitally savvy.
 Because technology is considered a male domain, girls and women are discouraged from attempting to access ICT training or employment.
 Those girls and women who do seek to acquire ICT skills must overcome time poverty, mobility constraints, and limited family investment.
 Successful graduates of training program who seek employment must then combat discriminatory hiring practices.
 The few women who reach the workplace find and face especially unattractive career prospects with lower wages and fewer promotions.